salvo-rs/website/src/book/middlewares/openapi.md

 - For information that is not convenient to provide through the signature, it can be directly added as an attribute in the `#[endpoint]` macro.
 Information provided in this way will be merged with the information obtained through the function signature.
 If there is a conflict, the information provided in the attribute will overwrite the information provided through the function signature.

-You can use the Rust's own `#[deprecated]` attribute on functions to mark it as deprecated and it will reflect to the generated OpenApi spec.
+You can use the Rust's own `#[deprecated]` attribute on functions to mark it as deprecated and it will reflect to the generated OpenAPI spec.
 Only **parameters** has a special **deprecated** attribute to define them as deprecated.

 `#[deprecated]` attribute supports adding additional details such as a reason and or since version but this is is not supported in
-OpenApi.
-OpenApi has only a boolean flag to determine deprecation.
-While it is totally okay to declare deprecated with reason `#[deprecated  = "There is better way to do this"]` the reason would not render in OpenApi spec.
+OpenAPI.
+OpenAPI has only a boolean flag to determine deprecation.
+While it is totally okay to declare deprecated with reason `#[deprecated  = "There is better way to do this"]` the reason would not render in OpenAPI spec.

 Doc comment at decorated function will be used for _`description`_ and _`summary`_ of the path.
 First line of the doc comment will be used as the _`summary`_ and the whole doc comment will be